fcabecciaw/cpsa-example/README.md

 ```

 Note that the container maps the shared folder ``/workspace`` with the file system of the Host PC from where you launch the above command.
 This shared folder enables you to transfer files from the Host PC to the docker container and vice versa.
+If you followed the previous steps, ``/workspace == ${WRK_DIR}``.

 The docker container does not have any graphic editor, so it is recommended that you work with two terminals and you point to the same folder, in one terminal you use the docker container commands and in the other terminal you open any graphic editor you like.
 A typical setup would be [VSCode](https://code.visualstudio.com/) with the [DevContainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension, which allows you to attach the former to any running container in your system.

 The test script also uses two PyTorch extensions, ``randaugment`` and ``torchsummary``.
-To install them:
+To install them in the docker:

 ```
-sudo su
-conda activate vitis-ai-pytorch
-pip install randaugment
-pip install torchsummary
+conda activate vitis-ai-pytorch # if the environment is not active already pip install randaugment pip install torchsummary
-#exit
 ```

 then remember to permanently save the modified docker image from a different terminal (a second one, besides the first one in which you are running the docker image),